Manuscript culture: Uniformity amidst variety

-Many manuscripts were produced that had differences in terms of size, layout, script, and illumination.
-They were based on the same text while being created by many different scribes.
+A number of manuscripts were produced that had differences in terms of size, layout, script, and illumination.
+They were based on the same text while being created by multiple different scribes.
 Yet, they were meticulously corrected, to the point that very few differences in terms of the text itself can be observed among them.
 This implied not only the presence of a direct authority that maintained some sort of direction over the scribes, but also a newfound pursuit of scholarly accuracy that had not been present with the university book sellers.
-It was emphasized by the new religious orders that had been created in the fourteenth century.
+It was emphasized by the new religious orders that had been created in the 14th century.
 Correction and emendation would be held in the same esteem as copying itself.

 Codification rules and the Opus Pacis

 Written in 1428 by the German Carthusian, Oswald de Corda, prior of the Grand Chartreuse, the Opus Pacis consisted of two parts.
 One dealt primarily with orthography and accent, where Oswald stated that his motive in creating these codification rules was to dispel the anxiety of his fellow Carthusians.
-Many members of the order were worried about the omission of single letters, not just phrases, words or syllables within copies of a given text (demonstrating the new concern for uniformity taken to an extreme).
+Some members of the order were worried about the omission of single letters, not just phrases, words or syllables within copies of a given text (demonstrating the new concern for uniformity taken to an extreme).
 It is clear that his audience was composed of scribes, specifically those meticulous to "the verge of neurosis".
 He seeks to reinforce the importance of older statutes regarding manuscript production, such as the Carthusian statutes, and the way in which he seeks to correct them.

 Statuta Nova of 1368

 Oswald specifically wanted to reform the Statuta Nova of 1368.
 It stated no one could emend copies of the Old and New Testament, unless they were doing so against exemplars that had been prescribed by their order.
 Anyone who corrected texts in a manner inconsistent with those exemplars was publicly acknowledged to have corrupted the text, and subsequently punished.
 Oswald answered this with his Work of Peace, and stated that correctors should not engage in pointless labor by over-correcting.
 In it, he described correction not as a command, but an indulgence.
 It was practiced for the improvement and glorification of a text, and though it followed a set of rules, they were not so strict as to stifle emendation.
 This was a transition from older works with large numbers of lists and regulations that mandated every action a scribe could take in correction, and had been widely ignored in medieval print culture.
 Oswald rejected a system in which one must simply pick a single exemplar and correct according to it, or reproduce portions of texts which the scribe knew to be in error due to a proper exemplar not being attainable.
-Before Oswald, many believed these were the only available options under the older, strict rules.
+Before Oswald, a number of people believed these were the only available options under the older, strict rules.